Hell House LLC (2015) | Discussion, Recommendations & Spoilers | Film Review-Horror

 Hell House LLC (2015) is an American found-footage horror film written and directed by Stephen Cognetti and stars Ryan Jennifer, Danny Bellini, Gore Abrams, Alice Bahike, Jared Hacker, and Adam Schneider.
 Hell House LLC (2015) was released in the United States on November 1, 2016).

-In the beginning of the film, we learn that it has been several years since the opening night of the haunted attraction.
-It turns out that on the opening night of the attraction, a tragedy occurred and several people died under mysterious circumstances.
-As there is no clear evidence to explain what happened that night, the people in the town are still questioning the events surrounding the tragedy..
+In the beginning of the film, we learn that it has been several years since the opening night of a haunted attraction.
+It turns out that on the opening night of the attraction and a tragedy has just occurred.
+We learn that several people visiting the attraction have died under mysterious circumstances.
+As there is no clear evidence to explain what happened, the people in the town are still questioning the events surrounding the tragedy..

 We are shown a film provided by people on the tour the night that the attraction opened, but the video only adds to the mystery surrounding the tragedy.
 In the video, a visitor films their experience of walking through the attraction, getting to the top of the stairs leading to the basement, then backtracking as other visitors who are in the basement push their way back up the stairs in a panic.

 As the visitor leaves the attraction, several first responders show up and make their way into the house.
 News footage later showed first responders taking a body out of the hotel on a stretcher.

 The film, reverting back to present day, then shows several people being interviewed about their opinions on what happened that night by a documentary crew.
 After they interview several people, the crew are shocked to learn that one of the haunted attraction renovators is still alive.